 - 8 sheets of graham crackers (1 sleeve)

-- Now heat 1/2 cup of heavy whipping cream over medium heat.
+- Heat 1/2 cup of heavy whipping cream over medium heat.

-- Once it's simmering, pour over chocolate.
-Allow the chocolate to melt & then mix until smooth & silky.
-Set aside to cool.
+- Once it's simmering, pour over the chocolate.
+Allow the chocolate to melt and then mix until it becomes smooth and silky.
+Set it aside to cool.

 - While marshmallows are in the oven, begin whipping 2 cups of heavy cream until stiff peaks form (Pro tip: do this in the stand mixer so your hands are free!).

-- Fold in sweetened condensed milk & vanilla into heavy whipping cream.
+- Fold in the sweetened condensed milk and vanilla into the heavy whipping cream.

-- Fold marshmallows into cream mixture.
+- Fold the marshmallows into the cream mixture.
 You can do this while they're still warm, it makes it easier to separate.

-- Crush 1/2 sleeve of graham crackers into cream mixture & fold until evenly distributed.
+- Crush 1/2 sleeve of graham crackers into the cream mixture and fold until they are evenly distributed.

-- Pour 1/2 (or 1/3) of cream mixture into a cake pan (or loaf pan).
-Pour cooled chocolate sauce on top & use a knife to create swirls.
+- Pour 1/2 of the ice cream mixture into a cake pan (or loaf pan).
+Drizzle cooled chocolate sauce on top and use a knife to create swirls.

-- Intermittently place brownies on top & push them into the ice cream a bit.
-Crush some more graham crackers on top of chocolate swirls & brownie chunks.
+- Intermittently place brownies on top and push them into the ice cream a bit.
+Crush graham crackers on top of the chocolate swirls and brownie chunks.
 Repeat for the second (& third if you're using a loaf pan) layer.

-- Cover with plastic wrap & freeze for at least 4-5 hours (best overnight).
+- Cover with plastic wrap and freeze it for at least 4-5 hours, or overnight.

 *I use my favorite brownie recipe for this but you can even use a store bought or box mix.